-Every true fan has a team jersey for their favorite team.
+Every true fan has a team jersey for their favorite sport - maybe lots of them!
 These jerseys are expensive and we want them to last as long as possible.
-Learn how to keep them looking great and make repairs if the lettering begins to peel away.
+Learn how to keep them looking great and make repairs if the letters or numbers begin to peel away.

 How to Wash and Dry a Jersey

 Most jerseys are made from polyester or another synthetic fabric.
-These are easy to care for but jerseys have the addition of letters and numbers that must be treated with care.
+These fabrics are easy to care for but jerseys have the addition of letters and numbers that must be treated with care.
+The team may be tough but laundry is a different story (just ask the managers).
 Take a minute to read the care label.
 If it says cold water, believe it.
-If it says do not put in dryer, don't do it!
+If it says do not put in the dryer, don't do it anyway!
 You'll be sorry.

 Pretreat stains like mustard, ketchup and beer before putting the jersey in the washer.
 For best results, wash the jersey as soon as possible before stains are set and harder to remove.
 Turn your jersey inside out before adding it to the washer.
 This will protect the numbers and lettering from abrasion and will make them last longer.
 Use the recommended water temperature or cold water.
 Hot water can cause fading, shrinking and letter damage.